On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: Convex domains in hyperbolic space

 Another relatively simple setting is that of surfaces invariant under a parabolic group action.
 This corresponds geometrically to the universal cover of a surface embedded in a ``cusp'', a hyperbolic manifold homeomorphic to $T^2\times \R$, where $T^2$ is the torus.
 See for instance \cite{fillastre-izmestiev}.

-In view of those results for surfaces invariant under a Fuchsian group action --- and therefore with an ideal boundary that is a round circle --- it seems natural to ask whether Question $W^{thin}_{\HH^3}$ has a positive answer assuming only that the ideal boundary is a circle (but without assuming invariance under a group action).
+In view of those results for surfaces invariant under a Fuchsian group action --- and therefore with an ideal boundary that is a round circle --- it seems natural to ask whether Question $W^{\Omega}_{\HH^3}$ has a positive answer assuming only that the ideal boundary is a circle (but without assuming invariance under a group action).

-\begin{question} Let $h$ be a complete hyperbolic metric on the disk $\DD$, with curvature $K>-1$.
-Assume that $(\DD, h)$ is conformal to a disk.
+\begin{question} Let $h$ be a complete conformal metric on the disk $\DD$, with curvature $K>-1$.
 Is there a unique isometric embedding of $(\DD, h)$ in $\HH^3$ such that the ideal boundary of the image is a round circle? \end{question}

 We can also ask the dual question.